motorway/motorway-ui-test/README.md

 * Improve performance and load time

 ```
-Optimise and compress images to reduce file size whilst maintain quality.
-Compress images before including them in your application.
+Optimise and compress images to reduce file size whilst maintaining quality.
+Compress images
+and resize images to make it easier to work with
 ```

 Welcome to the Motorway UI technical test.
 This test focuses on user experience, and your skills with HTML, CSS, a11y and leveraging browser APIs.